jeafreezy/FUTA-Campus-Guide/README.md

 To use on computer, ensure that you have node installed.

-Assign proper values to the environment variables in the .env file.
+Assign proper values to the Access_TOKEN variables in the js files.
+Create a free account on mapbox to get Access Token: [here](https://account.mapbox.com/)

 Run: